RyanCwynar/WikiGovernment/README.md

 # WikiGovernment
 A crowdsourced legal code that could be used to run a country with very little bureaucratic overhead.
+Become a Citizen-Stakeholder and contribute!

 ## Abstract